RetypeOS/axes/GETTING_STARTED.md

 * ✅ Install `axes` on your system.
 * ✅ Create your first project and sub-projects.
-* ✅ Define and execute scripts.
+* ✅ Define and execute scripts using the new universal grammar.
 * ✅ Leverage variable inheritance between projects.
 * ✅ Orchestrate a complex workflow involving multiple projects.
 * ✅ Use project sessions for a focused workflow.